Tips for Evaluating Unimproved Land in Real Estate

 Unimproved Is Open to Interpretation

-While the definition seems clear, there are different things potential buyers value in looking for raw land properties.
-Unimproved almost always means that there isn't an electric meter, phone box or natural gas meter on the property.
-However, that's a tight definition.
+Unimproved almost always means there isn't an electric meter, phone box or natural gas meter on the property, so take this into account when quickly evaluating a listing.

 Considerations in Buying and Selling Unimproved Land

-- Squatters and Adverse Possession: in most states, someone can occupy land against the interests of the owner and without their knowledge and, after a specific period of time, actually take possession of the land legally.
-Any buyer wants to do a thorough inspection of all of the property to make sure no squatters are living on the property in question.
+- Squatters and adverse possession: In many states, someone can occupy land against the interests of the owner (and without their knowledge,) and after a specific period of time, gain legal rights over the land itself.
+All would-be buyers should do a thorough, first-hand inspection to make sure no squatters are living on the property in question.